 What are your possible professions?

-Pursuing a career in the STEM fields can seem very exciting and new since the world of tech is constantly evolving.
+Pursuing a career in the STEM field is very exciting and new since the world of tech is constantly evolving.

 - Bio Researcher